Farida Guitars

 Farida Guitars is a Chinese musical instruments brand.
 Farida, launched in 2004, seems to be a copy of Marina guitars and is part of the Grand Reward Education & Entertainment (GREE) portfolio of brands.
 GREE was founded in 1995, and is based in Guangdong Province.
 It produces OEM instruments for a selection of other brands in its 120,000 sq. ft. factory.
 On average, it produces around 13,000 guitars per month.

 Farida endorses a number of popular contemporary musicians.
 These include Frank Turner, The Vaccines, Bombay Bicycle Club, and Sandi Thom.

 Farida Guitars are distributed around the world under license.
-In the US, distribution is handled by famed vintage stringed instrument retailer Elderly Instruments, Inc. In the UK, distribution is handled by Dawsons Music.
-Instruments manufactured include electric, acoustic and classical guitars and basses.
+In the US, distribution is handled by famed vintage stringed instrument retailer Elderly Instruments, Inc. Instruments manufactured include electric, acoustic and classical guitars and basses.